shepdl/Export-To-Earth/README.md

 Export-To-Earth
 ===============

 This plugin exports gephi graphs with geocoordinates to KMZ files for Google Earth or other GIS software.

-** To get just the plugin, download com-hypercities-exporttoearth.nbm **
+To install it, use the Gephi Plugin interface.

 To use this plugin, go to Preview, then choose File > Export, and select "KMZ" from the dropdown menu.
 You can customize the fields exported, or choose which fields represent "lat" and "lon" with the Options button.